rbbrdckybk/dream-factory/README.md

 Just press ctrl+h or click the help button when editing prompt files with the integrated editor to see a list of your available embeddings (click one to copy it to the clipboard for easy inclusion in your prompt files!).

+## ControlNet

+(2023-03-13 Note: this should be considered WIP - the editor reference pages are pretty rough and there may be some bugs!)

+If you've installed the [Auto1111 ControlNet extension](https://github.com/Mikubill/sd-webui-controlnet) and have at least one of ControlNet [pre-trained models](https://civitai.com/models/9251/controlnet-pre-trained-models) installed, then ControlNet functionality should automatically be enabled within Dream Factory.

+### ControlNet Prompt File Directives

+You can reference current [ControlNet prompt file directives here](https://github.com/rbbrdckybk/dream-factory#controlnet_input_image).

+Note that at minimum, you'll need to set both **!CONTROLNET_INPUT_IMAGE** and **!CONTROLNET_MODEL** in your prompt file to activate ControlNet.

+### ControlNet Poses

+If you have a library of ControlNet poses, you may place them into the **poses** directory located off your main Dream Factory folder.
+Pose image files may be organized into their own folders (no more than one level deep).

+Optional: you may additionally create a **previews** sub-directory in each of these folders.
+Within the **previews** sub-folder, you may place a rendered image that corresponds to each pose file - these previews must be named exactly the same as the pose file (including the extension).
+These previews will appear alongside the pose image files in the Dream Factory integrated prompt editor reference.

+Check out the **poses\examples** Dream Factory folder for a couple examples of pose image files, and their corresponding preview files.
+You should be able to view these within the Dream Factory prompt file editor reference area (press control-H while editing any prompt file to open).

+### ControlNet Tips
+* If you do not want the pre-processor image map as an additional output when using the **!CONTROLNET_PRE** directive, you may disable this within the Auto1111 UI.
+Go to Settings -> ControlNet -> Do not append detectmap to output.

 # Updating Dream Factory

 You can update Dream Factory to the latest version by typing: